-In this context, human resources will also have to take a leading role, taking advantage of the opportunities –since every opportunity is a challenge– offered by the appropriate use of ad hoc technology.
+In this context, Human Resources will also have to play a leading role, taking advantage of the opportunities –since every opportunity is a challenge– offered by the appropriate use of ad hoc technology.

 Accelerate and simplify recruitment and internal feedback

 Human resources, therefore, must pay special attention to designing effective recruitment policies in a market dominated by labor shortages.
-And focus on actions that allow for continuous feedback with the people already on the payroll.
+And focus on actions that allow for continuous feedback from the people already on the payroll.

 Increase branding attractiveness and facilitate onboarding

-According to the source cited above, 40% of executives recognize that it is one of the main challenges in the short term.
+According to the source cited above, 40% of executives recognize that branding attractiveness is one of the main challenges in the short term.

 Improving the perception of the company in the eyes of potential new employees, as well as publicizing the organization’s HR policy, are among the most important tasks.